sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 Let's have a look at the scope of a walking skeleton.
 All these aspects should be addressed in a way where they all work together.
 So it doesn't make sense to build one aspect and then move to the next one.
 Instead, build them in circles.

 With a competent team of senior people, you can build a walking skeleton in 4 to 6 months, for most projects.
 Small-scale projects won't likely require this at all, or you can focus only on some aspects.

+I'll try to group these aspects by category, but they'll all inter-dependent.
+So you should read through, understand how things could work together, and then decide whether you'd like the overall system.
+I'll sometimes advise for things: feel free to ignore it, but changing one aspect will likely change how the overall system behaves, and what's achievable.

 # Tenant and access management